North West and True Thompson Are the Cutest Breakfast Buddies in Khloe Kardashian's Photos

 Khloe Kardashian took to Instagram on Friday to share a sweet snapshot of her 1-year-old daughter, True Thompson, hanging out with Kim Kardashian's 6-year-old daughter, North West.

 The photo showed the cousins sitting at the table for breakfast.
 North sported a pair of sloth pajamas while True donned a darling red nightgown.
-Both little ladies also accessorized their looks with some stylish sunglasses.
+Both little ladies also accessorized their looks with some stylish Rad + Refined sunglasses.

 "Great Morning!!" the Good American head captioned the picture of the dynamic duo.
 "Start each day with a grateful heart!!
 Lead and encourage them to give thanks and praise!
 Look at their little prayer hands."